- Our Portfolio

 The best way to think of it is to ask: “Does this affect my building’s common property or services?”
 Problems relating to common property are Owners Corporation issues.

-By the way, though we’ve all done it, locking yourself out is not an Owners Corporation matter!
+By the way, although we’ve all done it, locking yourself out of your apartment is not an Owners Corporation matter!

 For after hours emergencies Tymaline Building Services are available on 0418 362 023.